samlavery/Robespierre/README.md

 When working on this repo:

 1. Start with `OfflineDetectorProof.lean`.
-2. Treat the helix files as geometric support / explanation files, not as the RH proof root.
+2. Treat `RHHelixFaithfulness.lean` and `HelixMap.lean` as geometric support / explanation files, not as the RH proof root.
+3. Do not substitute `HelixModel.lean` for `HelixMap.lean` in the README.
-3. Preserve the forcing pipeline:
+4. Preserve the forcing pipeline:
    - off-line detection,
    - no cancellation,
    - prime-side amplitude bridge,